icrm-org/icrm-new/bylaws/index.md

 any associate no longer willing or able to participate in the activities of ICRM should so inform the Secretary by letter.
-An associate not serving as an officer of ICRM nor engaged upon a specific task for ICRM, may be asked by the Secretary to confirm his or her wish to continue as an associate member; in the absence within one year of any positive response to this request, the membership shall be deemed to have lapsed.
+An associate not serving as an officer of ICRM nor engaged upon a specific task for ICRM, may be asked by the Secretary to confirm their wish to continue as an associate member; in the absence within one year of any positive response to this request, the membership shall be deemed to have lapsed.

 ## 7. General Meetings